Beyond Dubai: Discovering the United Arab Emirates’ 7 Distinctive Emirates

 Meanwhile on the coast, the creation of luxury getaways like the Waldorf Astoria and Ritz Carlton Ras Al Khaimah resorts, paired with the legendary Saqr Park beachfront, are helping put RAK’s beautiful beaches on the map.
 Already a longtime haven for water sports enthusiasts, the marine habitats just off shore offer amazing diving and snorkeling opportunities.

 With RAK just an hour’s drive from Dubai, it’s little wonder why investors are eyeing the incredible untapped potential of the emirate’s natural assets for future tourism development.
-Given its advantages in affordability and accessibility alongside the rustic mystique, RAK could soon rival its flashier neighbors as a prime luxury destination.
+Given its advantages in affordability and accessibility alongside the rustic mystique, RAK could soon rival its flashier neighbours as a prime luxury destination.

 The Ancient Maritime Center